 - (b) Only such matters as are in difference between the two houses shall be considered by the conferees, and the conference report shall deal only with such matters.
-The conference report may be made by a majority of the House members of such conference committee and shall not be amended. - (c) If the conferees fail to agree or if either house fails to adopt the report of its conferees, new conferees may be appointed. - (d) Unless otherwise ordered by the Speaker, no No vote shall be taken on adoption of a conference report until next the third legislative day following the report. distribution of the report to the office of each member of the House.
-The Conference
+The conference report may be made by a majority of the House members of such conference committee and shall not be amended. - (c) If the conferees fail to agree or if either house fails to adopt the report of its conferees, new conferees may be appointed. - (d) No vote shall be taken on adoption of a conference report until the next legislative day following the report. - RULE 44.1.
+Transmittal of Bills to Senate.
+Unless ordered by the Speaker or two-thirds vote of the members present and voting, no bill shall be sent from the House on the day of its passage, except on the last day of the session.